martin-henz/martin-henz/_posts/2022-04-13-mce-in-stages.md

            : error(comp, "Unknown component:");
 }
 ```
-This function `evaluate` has a new parameter `env` that keeps track of the names that are declared
+This version of the function `evaluate` has a new parameter `env` that keeps track of the names
+that are declared
 in any given scope and the values that these names refer to at any given time.
 The function
 `eval_block` scans out the local names that are declared in the body of a given block, and evaluates
 the body in an environment that extends the current environment by bindings of the local names